The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 Graduates of the Master of Intellectual Property Law will:

-- the requirements that need to be satisfied to establish entitlement to the grant of intellectual property rights
+- the requirements that need to be satisfied to establish entitlement to the grant of intellectual property rights in both jurisdictions

 - the procedures by which grant of intellectual property rights are obtained